Peter Crouch Opens Up About His Dark Times & Crying Himself To Sleep | E196

 TL;DR

-• Peter Crouch discusses his early experiences of feeling different and how that shaped his football career and personal development
+• Peter Crouch reflects on feeling different as a tall, awkward kid and how that shaped his identity and career trajectory in football

-• He opens up about the intense pressure of playing professional football at the highest level and how it impacted his mental health
+• He opens up about the intense pressure of being a high-level professional footballer and how he turned to alcohol to cope with the demands

 Key Moments